earthgecko/skyline/docs/flux.rst

 The POST endpoint is `/flux/metric_data_post` and this accepts JSON data.
 The json can have data for a single metric or for multiple metrics in a single POST.

+A successful POST will respond with no content and a 204 HTTP response code.

 Here is an example of the data a sinlge metric POST requires and an example POST request.